deltachat/deltachat-pages/en/help.md

   would require considerable development and maintenance efforts, and complicate making chatmail-based messaging more resilient, reliable and fast.

-### How can I configure a chat profile with a classic email address? {#classic-email}
+### How can I configure a chat profile with a classic email account? {#classic-email}

-First off, **please do not use the same classic email address with non-chatmail apps** unless you are prepared to deal with encrypted messages in the inbox, double notifications, accidentally deleted emails or similar annoyances.
+First off, **please do not use the same classic email account with non-chatmail apps** unless you are prepared to deal with encrypted messages in the inbox, double notifications, accidentally deleted emails or similar annoyances.

-You can configure a classic email address at **New Profile → Use Other Server → Use Classic Mail as Transport**.
+You can configure a classic email account at **New Profile → Use Other Server → Use Classic Mail as Transport**.
 Some classic email providers have limitations, see [Provider Overview](https://providers.delta.chat), and [Push notifications](#instant-delivery) will not be supported.